-Some schools, hospitals, or places of employment conduct drug testing.
-There are a number of ways this can be done, including: pre-employment testing, random testing, reasonable suspicion/cause testing, post-accident testing, return to duty testing, and follow-up testing.
+Some schools, hospitals, and places of employment conduct drug testing.
+There are a number of ways this can be done, including: pre-employment testing, random testing, reasonable suspicion/cause testing, post-accident testing, return to duty testing, and followup testing.
 This usually involves collecting urine samples to test for drugs such as marijuana, cocaine, amphetamines, PCP, and opiates.
-NIDA’s resources include the issues involved with decisions to conduct drug testing.

 Drug Testing and Workplace Issues

 According to recent data, 67.9 percent of all adult illegal drug users are employed full or part time, as are most binge and heavy alcohol users.1 Studies show that when compared with non-substance users, substance using employees are more likely to: